Bloom Filters in Adversarial Environments: Computationally Unbounded Adversary

 Thus, the representation of $g$ requires $O(\ell \cdot k) = O(t)$ bits.
 The evaluation of $g$ at a given point $x$ takes $O(\ell)=O\paren{\leps}$ time.

 \paragraph{Cuckoo Hashing.} Cuckoo hashing is a data structure for dictionaries introduced by Pagh and Rodler \cite{PaghR04}.
 It consists of two tables $T_1$ and $T_2$, each containing $r$ cells where $r$ is slightly larger than $n$ (that is, $r=(1+\alpha)n$ for some small constant $\alpha$) and two hash functions $h_1,h_2:U \to [r]$.
 The elements are stored in the two tables so that an element $x$ resides at either $T_1[h_1(x)]$ or $T_2[h_2(x)]$.
 Thus, the lookup procedure consists of one memory accesses to each table plus computing the hash functions.
-(This description ignores insertions.)
+This description ignores insertions, where insertions can be performed in expected constant time (or alternatively, all $n$ elements can be inserted in linear time with high probability).

 Our construction of an adversarial resilient Bloom filter is: \paragraph{Setup.} The input is a set $S$ of size $n$.
 Sample a function $g$ by sampling $\ell$ functions $g_i \in_R G$ and initialize a Cuckoo hashing dictionary $D$ of size $n$ (with $\alpha=0.1$) as described above.
 That is, $D$ has two tables $T_1$ and $T_2$ each of size $1.1n$, two hash functions $h_1$ and $h_2$, and each element $x$ will reside at either $T_1[h_1(x)]$ or $T_2[h_2(x)]$.
 Insert the elements of $S$ into $D$.
 Then, go over the two tables $T_1$ and $T_2$ and at each cell replace each $x$ with $g(x)$.
 That is, now for each $x \in S$ we have that $g(x)$ resides at either $T_1[h_1(x)]$ or $T_2[h_2(x)]$.
 Put $\bot$ in the empty locations.
 The final memory of the Bloom Filter is the memory of $D$ and the representation of $g$.
 The dictionary $D$ consists of $O(n)$ cells, each of size $|g(x)|=O(\leps)$ bits and therefore $D$ and $g$ together can be represented by $O(n\leps +t)$ bits.